 Always utilize freshly roasted, quality whole coffee beans.
 Beans can be stored in the pantry, in an airtight jar for 2-3 weeks.
 Buy coffee so it lasts you that long.

 Water is as important as the coffee beans.
-There are only two ingredients that go into a cup of joe, so it’s important to pay attention to both.
+There are only two ingredients that go into a cup of coffee, so it’s important to pay attention to both.
 Work with quality water.
-I am lucky enough to live in a place with fantastic tap water.
-However I have lived in places where tap water was in fact” bad.
-If that’s your case, use bottled water or utilize a filter to “troubleshoot your tap water.
+I am lucky enough to live in a place with great tap water.
+Nevertheless I have lived in places where tap water was in fact” bad.
+If that’s your case, work with bottled water or work with a filter to “troubleshoot your tap water.

 Boil the Water